Redicholas/GridWars/README.md

 - type `npm install` in your terminal followed by:
 - `nodemon start`

 Now the server should be up and running!
+Default port for the server: 3000

 4. <b>Frontend</b>

 - cd in to frontend folder.
-- type `npm install` in your terminal followed by:
+- type `npm install` in your terminal.
+- open `Frontend/src/socket.ts` and change `const URL` to your localhost.
 - `npm run dev`

 Now you should be given a url in your terminal, `ctrl` + `left click` on that url to open in browser.